Table of Contents

 Hammers curls will help you tone up your entire arm.
 The exercise focuses on your biceps, but your triceps and forearm will feel the effect as well.
 Hammers curls are an excellent move to your routine when you’re looking for a new way to burn out your arms.

 The difference between the bicep curl and the hammer curl is that your palms remain facing each other throughout the entire movement.
+Hammer curl is a great beginner’s exercise for when you want to start your fitness journey.

 - Bend at the elbow, lifting the lower arms to pull the weights toward the shoulders.
 Your upper arms are stationary and the wrists are in line with the forearms.